Tuesday, September 22, 2015

 Copyright © 2015 Festival in LA

-The New Girlfriend: A New Trend in Transgender Cinema
+The New Girlfriend: A New Trend in Queer Cinema

 By Jose Alberto Hermosillo

-“The New Girlfriend” is a fabulous, elegant, quirky, and twisted story about losing someone and overcoming grief while morphing into someone else.
+“The New Girlfriend” is a fabulous, elegant, quirky, and twisted story about losing someone, overcoming grief, and morphing into someone else.
 This French movie is magnifique!

 François Ozon (“Swimming Pool,” “Ricky,” “Angel,” “Young & Beautiful”) masterfully addresses the transgender affair in his latest work, “Une nouvelle amie/The New Girlfriend,” finding a man in need to become a woman, not like a foolish obsession, but as a conscious decision that will affect everyone surrounding him, including his baby girl.